Back to Blog

 The apartment that appeared to cost 800 euros actually costs over 1,100 euros when you account for everything.
 This is why calculating true costs matters.

-Some landlords intentionally underestimate Nebenkosten to make their listings appear cheaper.
-This practice is not technically illegal but is misleading.
-You end up paying the true costs anyway through the annual Nebenkostenabrechnung.
+Some landlords deliberately underestimate the Nebenkosten to make their listings look cheaper.
+It is not technically illegal, but it is misleading — you end up paying the true amount anyway through the annual Nebenkostenabrechnung, and usually as a large one-off Nachzahlung.

 The monthly Nebenkosten in your Warmmiete are prepayments (Vorauszahlung), not final amounts.
 Once a year, your landlord creates a Nebenkostenabrechnung that compares your prepayments to actual costs.